 - Attending mental health counseling

-This could result in the charges against you being reduced or dismissed entirely depending on the details of your case.
+Completing the required steps could result in the charges against you being reduced or dismissed entirely, depending on the details of your case.

 What if You’re Not Eligible for a Pretrial Diversion Program?

-- The police officer was not actively performing their responsibilities – If a police officer was not in uniform and completing their legal duties, the order given may not be considered one given in the course of their responsibilities.
+- The police officer was not actively performing their responsibilities: If a law enforcement officer was not in a distinctive uniform and completing their legal duties, the order given may not be considered one given in the course of their responsibilities.

-- The defendant acted due to necessity – If you were unable to obey a police order due to an emergency or other necessity, you should not be found guilty of disobeying a police officer.
+- The defendant acted due to necessity: If you were unable to obey a police order due to an emergency or other necessity, you should not be found guilty of disobeying a traffic officer or other law enforcement officer.

-These are only a few of the more common defenses that could be used to defend against disobeying a peace officer.
-If you hope to dodge a conviction, be prepared to discuss your potential defense strategies with your attorney.
-We can help you determine which defense is most likely to help you get through this difficult time and begin rebuilding your life.
+These are only a few of the more common defenses that attorneys use to defend people accused of disobeying a peace officer.
+If you hope to dodge a conviction, you should work with a Los Angeles DUI attorney.
+One of our qualified lawyers can determine the best defense strategy to get you through this difficult situation.